Devshirme: History

 At first, the soldiers serving in these corps were selected from the slaves captured during war.
 However, a new system commonly known as devshirme was soon adopted.
 In this system, children of the rural Christian populations of the Balkans were conscripted before adolescence and were brought up as Muslims.
 Upon reaching adolescence, these children were enrolled in one of the four imperial institutions: the palace, the scribes, the Muslim clergy, and the military.
 Those enrolled in the military would become either part of the Janissary corps (1363), or part of another corps.
 The most promising were sent to the palace school (Enderûn Mektebi), where they were destined for a career within the palace itself and could attain the highest office of state, Grand Vizier, the Sultan's powerful chief minister and military deputy.
 In the beginning of the Ottoman Empire, this office was held only by Turks.
 However, after there were problems between sultan Mehmed II and the Turkish Çandarlı Halil Pasha the Younger, who became the first grand vizier to be executed, there was a rise of slave administrators devshirme.
 They were much easier to control for the sultans, as compared to free administrators of Turkish noble origin.
 They were also less subject to influence from court factions.
 From the very beginning, the Turcoman were a danger that undermined the Sultan's creation of a strong state.
 Thus, the establishment of this class counterbalanced the Turkish nobility, who sometimes opposed the Sultan.

-An early Greek source mentioning devshirme (paidomazoma) is a speech by Archbishop Isidore of Thessalonica, made on 28 February 1395, titled: "On the abduction of children according to sultan's order and on the Future Judgment".
+An early Greek source mentioning devshirme (paidomazoma) is a speech by Archbishop Isidore Glabas, made on 28 February 1395, titled: "On the abduction of children according to sultan's order and on the Future Judgment".
 The speech includes references to the violent Islamization of children and their hard training in the use of dogs and falcons.

 A reference to devshirme is made in a poem composed c.
 1550 in Greek by Ioannes Axayiolis, who appeals to Emperor Charles V of Germany to liberate the Christians from the Turks.
 The text is found in the Codex Vaticanus Graecus of 1624.
 In another account, the Roman Catholic bishop of Chios in 1646 writes to the director of the Catholic Greek Gymnasion of Rome asking the latter to accept Paulos Omeros, a 12-year-old boy from Chios, to save him from the devshirme.

 The recruitment of children took place every three to four years and at times even annually, according to the needs of the Sultan.
 The largest loss of children coincided with the peak of Ottoman expansion in the fifteenth and sixteenth centuries under the rule of Selim I and Suleiman the Magnificent.